 Day 1: Arrival in Biar

-Located at the foot of the Sierra de Mariola in the Vinalopo Valley, Biar is just 45 km from Alicante.
+Located in the foothills of the Sierra de Mariola in the Vinalopo Valley, Biar is just 45 km from Alicante.
 Stroll the narrow cobbled streets and visit the splendid castle with fantastic views of the surrounding area.

-- Accommodation: Hotel Villa de Biar**** or similar
+- Accommodation: Hotel Rural la Façana or similar

 After breakfast get on track for some cycling through orchards and picturesque little villages to Banyeres de Mariola.
 From here you can choose between two routes.
 Follow the straightforward route bordering the Paraje Natural de la Serra de Mariola (Serra de Mariola Nature Reserve).
 Alternatively, head into the Serra to win higher ground and make the most of the beautiful views across the valley.
 The final stretch leads to Bocairent.
 A visit to the old town, declared a historical heritage site, is highly recommended.
 Cycle or walk along its steep streets to reveal hidden corners of great beauty.
 Fountains and plant pots are dotted along the route that will lead you to the three chapels of the old quarter: Sant Joan, Mare de Déu dels Desemparats and Mare de Déu d’Agost.